What is Rural Crime?

 - Launched the Rural Policing Strategy 2018-21.

-- Chair the Tees Valley Rural Crime Forum.
+- Chaired the Tees Valley Rural Crime Forum.

 - Provided funding for a Rural Crime Rural Crime Prevention Officer to engage with, advise and support communities

 - Funded Cleveland’s first drone unit in January 2020.
-Drones have frequently been deployed in more remote locations such as Eston Hills to gain intelligence on potential incidents
+The unit has been deployed frequently in more remote locations such as Eston Hills.
+Drones have also been used to gain intelligence on potential incidents

 - Provided funding towards Tees River Rescue to ensure it could provide pro-active and responsive patrols of the Tees.